jacobfeldgoise/ThermalDrone/README.md

 ### 1.1 Questions & Goals

-   The questions fundemental to this project are as follows: How can we automate indoor thermal imaging?
+   The questions fundamental to this project are as follows: How can we automate indoor thermal imaging?
 How can we predict thermodynamic changes to an enclosed space resulting from changes made to a building?

    The ultimate purpose of this project is to create an UAV capable capable of collecting and analyzing large data sets.
-Specifcally, the drone should be able to take distance measurements in various directions for navigation and localization.
+Specfically, the drone should be able to take distance measurements in various directions for navigation and localization.
 Also, the drone must be able to capture ambient air-temperature readings and wall-temperature readings.
 Finally, the drone must collect visual images for 3D-modeling and thermal composite imaging.

    Once all data collection tools are fully-functional, the UAV will collect differentiated data sets for wall temperatures and air temperature.
 Furthermore, data would be collected before and after thermal modifications were made to a room.
 This will allow a machine learning model to predict thermal changes to a room based on deliberate modification to the room's physical structure.
 These predictions would likely be displayed through a 3-D model of the room comprised of visual and thermal images collected by the UAV.